Skip to main content

 Associate Director with USC Transportation

-About Frogparking: At Frogparking, we empower our clients to take control of their own parking assets with confidence, including ownership & access to real-time data and analytics.
+At Frogparking, we empower our clients to take control of their own parking assets with confidence, including ownership & access to real-time data and analytics.
 Our innovative cloud-based technology, combined with a spirit of collaboration, is dedicated to proactively overcoming industry challenges.
 We take pride in our pioneering achievements, unwavering customer-first approach, and our relentless commitment to making things happen.
 Together, we are shaping the future of parking, one solution at a time.